brandongiordano/Regex-Gist/README.md

 ## Summary

-Phone number verification can appear tricky, for a business owner the abilty to store client's contact information can be incredibly vital but when the clients themselves enter their information it can make your database susceptible to bad data.
-This problem can become more complex when we consider the variation between international phone numbers.
-Cell phone numbers in the U.S. are a standard 10 digits but can be as high as 13 in Austria, we need to be able to account for different lengths and prefixes for the data that's inserted into our database.
+Phone number validation can appear tricky, for a business owner the abilty to store client's contact information can be incredibly vital but when the clients themselves enter their information it can make your database susceptible to bad data.
+Cell phone numbers in the U.S. are standardized at 10 digits but can be written in many different ways, often including paranthesis around the area code or hyphens in between the numbers.
+We need to be able to account for different formats so that we can store all the data without issue.

 The Regular Expression below has the ability to do this for us and we'll be breaking down exactly how this works.
 Review the following snippit: